 I would like to share a further couple of stories to illustrate some examples of this, as they might happen in the clinic.

-The first is a recent story of a little girl with autism aged five or six – a clever little poppet with lots of language.
+The first is a recent story of a little girl with autism aged five or six – a clever little poppet with lots of language that you can check over here in this post.
 She was using the swing in the clinic room in a way which was a little bit dangerous, and I said to her, “You know, mummy and I need you to use the swing this way, because we’re worried that you might end up having a crash – so swing like this”.
 And then mum and I went back to our conversation, and just a couple of moments later I looked across, and I saw the little one preparing to swing dangerously; but then I saw her facial posture shift – an indicator of her changing her mind; I saw her glance across to her mother and I, and then sit back and swing the safe way.

 So, I moved across to her, and said, “Oh my gosh, you were so kind.
 I saw what you did.
 You were thinking about Mummy and I – that was kind.
 You were thinking about how it was going to be for us, you didn’t want us to be worried – you were kind to do that.”
 And as she listened, I saw an expression whiz across her face, belying a transformational moment.
 It showed me plainly that the word, “kind”, had landed to her in an affectively powerful way – a deeply, emotionally powerful way.